 Now that we are spending more time at home, we’ve been watching a lot more shows on TV, Netflix, Amazon Prime and other streaming services.
 If you are missing travel like we are, we have put together a list of the best travel shows to watch right now (with the help of some of our fellow travel bloggers).

-And if you are looking for more travel related things to watch, here is a list of 51 of the best travel movies of all time.
+And if you are looking for more travel related things to watch, here is a list of the best travel movies of all time.

 Best Travel Shows and Series

 Save to Pinterest!

 Disclosure: As an Amazon Associate we earn from qualifying purchases.

 The following travel shows and series are available on Netflix only.

 Recommended by Stephanie from Explore More Clean Less